interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 #### Account for outgoing settlements

 The accounting system is responsible for triggering outgoing settlements.
-For example, when the accounts payable reaches a particular threshold, the accounting system could trigger a settlement to reduce the amount owed to the peer to a predefined, lesser amount.
+For example, when the accounts payable reaches a particular threshold, the accounting system SHOULD trigger a settlement to reduce the amount owed to the peer to a predefined, lesser amount in order to be able to continue transacting with the peer.

 If the accounting system opts to trigger a settlement: